Etsy (NASDAQ:ETSY) Upgraded at BTIG Research

-Etsy (NASDAQ:ETSY) was upgraded by analysts at BTIG Research from a “neutral” rating to a “buy” rating in a report issued on Friday, Briefing.com reports.
-The firm presently has a $138.00 price objective on the specialty retailer’s stock.
-BTIG Research’s target price indicates a potential upside of 24.81% from the company’s current price.
+BTIG Research upgraded shares of Etsy (NASDAQ:ETSY) from a neutral rating to a buy rating in a research report released on Friday morning, Benzinga reports.
+BTIG Research currently has $138.00 price objective on the specialty retailer’s stock.

-A number of other research analysts have also recently issued reports on the stock.
-Citigroup lifted their price target on shares of Etsy from $100.00 to $170.00 and gave the company a “buy” rating in a research report on Monday, August 10th.
-SunTrust Banks began coverage on shares of Etsy in a research note on Friday, June 26th.
-They set a “buy” rating and a $112.00 price objective for the company.
-DA Davidson raised their price objective on shares of Etsy from $90.00 to $160.00 in a research note on Monday, August 10th.
-BidaskClub lowered shares of Etsy from a “buy” rating to a “hold” rating in a research note on Saturday, September 5th.
-Finally, Deutsche Bank raised their price objective on shares of Etsy from $86.00 to $156.00 and gave the company a “buy” rating in a research note on Thursday, August 6th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and eighteen have assigned a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and an average target price of $129.27.
+Several other research analysts have also recently commented on ETSY.
+Jefferies Financial Group upgraded shares of Etsy from a hold rating to a buy rating and raised their target price for the stock from $71.00 to $110.00 in a report on Wednesday, June 10th.
+Stifel Nicolaus increased their price target on shares of Etsy from $116.00 to $150.00 and gave the stock a buy rating in a research report on Thursday, August 6th.
+Goldman Sachs Group increased their price target on shares of Etsy from $88.00 to $120.00 and gave the stock a buy rating in a research report on Monday, June 22nd.
+They noted that the move was a valuation call.
+DA Davidson increased their price target on shares of Etsy from $90.00 to $160.00 in a research report on Monday, August 10th.
+Finally, Needham & Company LLC increased their price target on shares of Etsy from $88.00 to $130.00 and gave the stock a buy rating in a research report on Monday, August 3rd.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and eighteen have assigned a buy rating to the company.
+The stock currently has an average rating of Buy and a consensus price target of $129.27.

-Etsy (NASDAQ:ETSY) last announced its quarterly earnings results on Wednesday, August 5th.
-The specialty retailer reported $0.75 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.39 by $0.36.
-The business had revenue of $428.74 million for the quarter, compared to analyst estimates of $334.37 million.
+Etsy (NASDAQ:ETSY) last announced its earnings results on Wednesday, August 5th.
+The specialty retailer reported $0.75 EPS for the quarter, topping the consensus estimate of $0.39 by $0.36.
 Etsy had a net margin of 13.78% and a return on equity of 35.91%.
-As a group, sell-side analysts expect that Etsy will post 2 earnings per share for the current fiscal year.
+The company had revenue of $428.74 million during the quarter, compared to analysts’ expectations of $334.37 million.
+Analysts anticipate that Etsy will post 2.01 earnings per share for the current year.

-In related news, CEO Josh Silverman sold 5,000 shares of the business’s stock in a transaction that occurred on Friday, June 19th.
-The shares were sold at an average price of $90.00, for a total transaction of $450,000.00.
-Following the completion of the sale, the chief executive officer now directly owns 5,000 shares in the company, valued at $450,000.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Melissa Reiff sold 3,029 shares of the business’s stock in a transaction that occurred on Thursday, June 18th.
-The shares were sold at an average price of $86.11, for a total transaction of $260,827.19.
-Following the sale, the director now owns 2,831 shares of the company’s stock, valued at $243,777.41.
+In related news, insider Goyal Kruti Patel sold 3,399 shares of the business’s stock in a transaction that occurred on Wednesday, July 1st.
+The stock was sold at an average price of $109.18, for a total value of $371,102.82.
+Following the completion of the transaction, the insider now directly owns 22,517 shares in the company, valued at approximately $2,458,406.06.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CAO Merilee Buckley sold 908 shares of the business’s stock in a transaction that occurred on Thursday, July 2nd.
+The shares were sold at an average price of $110.74, for a total value of $100,551.92.
+Following the completion of the transaction, the chief accounting officer now owns 1,166 shares of the company’s stock, valued at $129,122.84.
 The disclosure for this sale can be found here.
-Insiders have sold 367,289 shares of company stock valued at $42,513,816 over the last 90 days.
-3.80% of the stock is currently owned by company insiders.
+Insiders sold a total of 370,578 shares of company stock valued at $42,885,572 over the last quarter.
+3.80% of the stock is owned by insiders.

-A number of large investors have recently modified their holdings of the business.
-State of Michigan Retirement System increased its holdings in Etsy by 31.4% in the 2nd quarter.
-State of Michigan Retirement System now owns 43,238 shares of the specialty retailer’s stock worth $4,593,000 after buying an additional 10,338 shares during the period.
-M&T Bank Corp acquired a new stake in shares of Etsy in the first quarter worth about $471,000.
-Advisor Group Holdings Inc. acquired a new position in shares of Etsy during the 1st quarter worth about $1,609,000.
-Advisory Services Network LLC lifted its position in shares of Etsy by 700.0% during the 2nd quarter.
-Advisory Services Network LLC now owns 5,792 shares of the specialty retailer’s stock worth $616,000 after purchasing an additional 5,068 shares during the last quarter.
-Finally, Koshinski Asset Management Inc. acquired a new position in shares of Etsy during the 2nd quarter worth about $219,000.
-91.78% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently modified their holdings of the stock.
+Wellington Management Group LLP increased its position in Etsy by 95.0% during the 1st quarter.
+Wellington Management Group LLP now owns 8,003,777 shares of the specialty retailer’s stock worth $307,665,000 after buying an additional 3,899,952 shares during the period.
+Alliancebernstein L.P. increased its position in Etsy by 402.2% during the 1st quarter.
+Alliancebernstein L.P. now owns 2,663,762 shares of the specialty retailer’s stock worth $102,395,000 after buying an additional 2,133,322 shares during the period.
+Valinor Management L.P. bought a new position in Etsy during the 1st quarter worth $54,450,000.
+William Blair Investment Management LLC increased its position in Etsy by 47.6% during the 1st quarter.
+William Blair Investment Management LLC now owns 3,230,730 shares of the specialty retailer’s stock worth $124,189,000 after buying an additional 1,041,562 shares during the period.
+Finally, Baird Financial Group Inc. increased its position in Etsy by 8,694.3% during the 2nd quarter.
+Baird Financial Group Inc. now owns 986,196 shares of the specialty retailer’s stock worth $43,689,000 after buying an additional 974,982 shares during the period.
+Institutional investors and hedge funds own 91.78% of the company’s stock.

 Etsy, Inc operates Etsy.com, a commerce platform to make, sell, and buy goods online and offline primarily in the United States, United Kingdom, Canada, Australia, France, and Germany.
 It provides various seller services and tools that are designed to help entrepreneurs for starting, managing, and scaling their businesses.